Code-Institute-Submissions/milestone-fitness/README.md

 #### Stream One Project: User-Centric Frontend Development - Code Institute

 Milestone Fitness Club is a fictional gym website.
 It provides details about the location of the gym, it's opening hours, facilities, classes and membership costs.
-It serves as both a marketing platform to encourage new sign-ups and as platform for existing customers looking for key information
+It serves as both a marketing platform to encourage new sign-ups and as platform for existing customers looking for key information.

 ## Demo